DavidOgalo/Backend-Infrastructure-Toolkit/README.md

 ## License

-MIT License – use freely in your backend projects/tasks!
+MIT License - see LICENSE file for details.

 ---